Keep weight off after stopping Mounjaro: Practical tips

 • finding healthy distractions like meditation, mindfulness, or yoga

 If you notice that stress causes you to binge eat (overeat), make unhealthy food choices, or starve yourself for periods of time, speak with your doctor.
 They may recommend a counsellor or therapist who can help with stress eating through a combination of talking therapies and/or medication.
-Getting support with your mental health and eating can help you build a healthier relationship with food and your body, so you can better achieve your weight loss goals.Dr Zoe Miller
+Getting support with your mental health and eating can help you build a healthier relationship with food and your body, so you can better achieve your weight loss goals.Dr Kathryn Basford

 Set realistic goals